Learn about a few Community Partnership Program funded projects

-The work done through the Community Partnership Program spans across Oregon to help provide communities with the funding and resources to sustainably work towards solving local cancer-related needs.
-The following profiles are a sampling of grantees and projects that have been funded through the Community Partnership Program.
+The work accomplished with Community Partnership Program support spans Oregon, helping communities with funding and resources to sustainably work toward solving local cancer-related needs.
+The following profiles are a sampling of grantees and projects that have been funded through the program.

 Building a community's ability to address tobacco use sometimes starts with a shift in improving the clinical process.